myheritage/redux-selector-action/README.md

 Once you pass it as a dependency, instead of injecting the output of this selector, we save its position in the dependency list (selectors) for an arg, which will be sent once you call the action selector.

-In case you have a action creator with an "options" argument (meaning an object which maps arg names to their values), you can use the following syntax:
+In case you have an action creator with an "options" argument (meaning an object which maps arg names to their values), you can use the following syntax:

 ```js